afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

    - ruby/rspec-test
 ```

-Not only does this provide a one-liner for running our Rspec tests, it also gives us some freebies, including: automated parallelization; and a default test results directory.
+Not only does this provide a one-liner for running our RSpec tests, it also gives us some freebies, including: automated parallelization; and a default test results directory.

 #### Why automated parallelization?
 It allows us to run tests from our test suite [in parallel](https://circleci.com/docs/2.0/parallelism-faster-jobs/), without any additional configuration, which improves speed and is particularly handy when we're running a lot of tests.